-We are lucky to have a vibrant Performing Arts department within the Academy which encompasses Dance, Drama and Music.
-We have access to some wonderful facilities including; fully equipped Drama studio, Dance studio, Music room, Music IT suite and music practice rooms as well as a Recording Studio.
+We are lucky to have a vibrant Performing Arts department within the Academy which encompasses Drama and Music.
+We have access to some wonderful facilities including; a fully equipped Drama studio, Music room, Music IT suite and music practice rooms as well as a fully functioning Recording Studio.

 Music enriches the lives of children and provides them with an expressive language without words.
 Through inspiring teaching we hope to create a stimulating and innovative environment for students to develop their musical ability and creativity.

-- broaden the musical experience of all students
+- To broaden the musical experience of all students

-- enable students to develop their full potential through practical activities
+- To enable students to develop their full potential through practical activities

 The Music department also has qualified instrumental teachers who come to the Academy to teach drums, guitar, bass guitar, piano/keyboard, singing, brass, woodwind and other instruments according to demand.
-If you are interested in learning an instrument, please see Mrs Cook.
+If you are interested in learning an instrument, please see Mr Shooter.

 Key Stage 3